joaomarcosbc/take-home-test/README.md

 - Add authentication and authorization flows.
 - Enhance frontend with detailed loan and payment views.
 - Improve integration test coverage.
-- Use real databases and migrations for production.

 ---